 Whilst we understand that the word 'detention' can be very emotive and comes with many negative connotations, the law states that schools have the power to issue detentions when they deem it appropriate.
-The headteacher and governing board have made a strategic decision in the best interest of our pupils to never issue an afterschool detention or detention outside of the normal school day.
+The headteacher and governing board have made a strategic decision in the best interest of our pupils to only issue an afterschool detention or detention outside of the normal school day for extreme or persistent breaches of the behaviour policy.